strangerstudios/sitewide-sales/readme.txt

 * BUG FIX: WooCommerce coupons are no longer being applied on every page
 * BUG FIX: Removed strike price from WC subscriptions as it wasn't showing consistently
 * BUG FIX: Resolved issue where `swsales_show_banner filter` would not always fire
+* BUG FIX: Fixed issues where checks for landing/checkout pages failed if no landing or checkout page was set.

 = 1.1 - 2020-09-21 =
 * NOTE: Sending launch emails today.